When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Additional Experiments:``When Do CNNs generalize to OOD combinations?''

 To control for the number of neurons in \textit{Shared} and \textit{Separate} architectures, we present additional results with the \textit{Biased-Cars} dataset in Fig.~\ref{fig:width_control}.
 In the paper, we presented the \textit{Shared-Wide} architecture for the ResNet-18 backbone, which is the \textit{Shared} architecture with double the number of neurons per layer, \ie double the width.
 Here we go one step further and test a number of similar scenarios with the ResNet-18 backbone.
 The \textit{Separate Half} and \textit{Separete One Fourth} architectures are made by reducing the number of neurons in every layer to one half, and one fourth of the original number respectively.
 It is to be noted, that the \textit{Separate} architectures has double the number of neurons as the \textit{Shared} architecture, as there is no weight sharing between branches in the \textit{Separate} case.
 Thus, the \textit{Separate Half} architecture has the same number of neurons as the \textit{Shared} architecture, and the \textit{Separate} architecture has the same number as the \textit{Shared-Wide} architecture.
 In a similar vein, the \textit{Shared Four Times} was created by multiplying the neurons in each layer of the \textit{Shared} architecture four times.
 Thus, the \textit{Shared Four Times} has double the number of neurons as compared to the \textit{Shared Wide} architecture, and 4 times the \textit{Shared} architecture.

-As can be seen in Fig.~\ref{fig:width_control}, even at one-eighth number of neurons, the \textit{Separate One Fourth} architecture substantially outperforms the \textit{Shared Four Times} architecture at generalizing to \textit{unseen} category-pose combinations.
+As can be seen in Fig.~\ref{fig:width_control}, even at one-eighth number of neurons, the \textit{Separate One Fourth} architecture substantially outperforms the \textit{Shared Four Times} architecture at generalizing to OOD category-viewpoint combinations.
 This confirms that our findings are not a function of the number of neurons in the \textit{Shared} and \textit{Separate} architectures.

 \FloatBarrier